 Can James figure out who the thief and murderer are before he or Alistair is next?

 Rookie reporter James Lalonde is bored.
 And, he isn’t a journalist.
 He’s an all-round dogs-body, to editor-in-chief, Rhys Kelly.
 But, his luck has finally changed.
 After eavesdropping in on the morning editorial meeting, James learns he has his first-ever story.
 There’s one catch.
 If the story gets too complicated, it will be taken away from him and given to another journalist with more experience.
 Sure it’s a boring interview with the soon to be sworn-in magistrate, Albert Harrington, but it finally gets him out of his six-month slump as an editorial research assistant.

 The following day, James turns up to his interview with Albert to discover a trail of blood smeared through Albert’s house, an empty safe, the murder weapon on the floor, but no body.
 Detective Anwar Khan turns up to the crime scene, puts two and two together, and believes James murdered the controversial magistrate.
 Can James clear his name and write his first-ever story before his editor takes it away from him?

 41,722 of 39,000 Words

-Right now, I’m preparing Book Two in the James Lalonde series, for a final round of revisions.
+Right now, I’m preparing Book Two in the James Lalonde series for a final round of revisions.
 The next step is to send the story off to my editor.
-I aim to have this eBook published on all major ebook retailers by the end of March 2022.
+I aim to have this eBook published on all major ebook retailers by the end of September 2022.
 And, I will be making this novel available for free to my James Lalonde Insiders reader club.
 You can become an insider here.

 0 of 60,000 Words